mateititus/Guess-My-Number/README.md

 - If you are guessing to low or high you will have a message that says that
 - If you are not writing a number it's going to show a message aswell
 - If you guess the number you will receive a message and the highscore will be changed.
-- To play again hit restart, the highscore won't reset only if you reload the game.
+- To play again hit "Again", the highscore won't reset only if you reload the game.

 How to play: